womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 The crypto world employ computer science tools to hash identities and thus achieve anonymity of members because by being public Peers can be hijacked or robbed.
 Virtual Decentralized P2P members are adviced to create different names best names that are not on social media, create different emails.

 The account name and surname should be different.
 Email should be correct but a new email that is not on social media.
 Use new trading bank accounts specific to this activity.
 Should one tries to stalk an account, it should be difficult  but details for Peers to contact each other should be correct.
-Let illustrate this:
+Let us illustrate this:

 I open an account using Dirty Pastor, register an email voetleng@gmail.com and use a correct RICAed cell and correct bank account but of my cousin at FNB.
 Create dream, donate, and get it confirmed.
 When Peers call to confirm your details, they need not worry that the account name is not the account holder name.
 The only Know Your Customer needed here is verify that the account holder knows the order and that the order is correct from the system depatched.
 This is important because, Peers are in different countries and again Peers must not follow to claim their donations back.